-The normal work-week for Police Unit employees is defined as either the traditional work-week consisting of 8 hours per day, 5 days per week; the alternate 9/80 work schedule consisting of 9 hour work days Monday through Thursday, 8 hour workday on Friday with every other Friday off; or the 4/10 schedule consisting of 10 hour work days.
+The normal workweek for Police Unit employees shall consist of five (5) eight (8) hour days or a minimum total of forty (40) hours.
 Where operational requirements of a department require deviations from the present schedule, the City Manager may institute alternate work schedules, consistent with provisions of the State Law.